lfost42/lfost42/README.md

 <h1 align="center">Hi, I'm Lynda Foster!</h1>
 <h3>I'm a Cloud Success Engineer with a BS Computer Science, a specialization in Salesforce technologies, and a background in DevOps.</h3>

-- 🔭 I’m currently working on becoming a [Salesforce Certified Hyperautomation Developer](https://trailhead.salesforce.com).
+- 🔭 I’m currently working on becoming a [Kubstronaut](https://www.cncf.io/training/kubestronaut/).

 - 🌱 I’m currently learning **MuleSoft, Kubernetes, and [Grafana](https://github.com/lfost42/grafana-notes).**